Anna Guérin: Inter-Allied Poppy Day

-Although the American Legion’s Women’s Auxiliary kept the poppy as its memorial flower, by 23 January 1922, it decided not to continue giving support to Guérin’s American and French Children’s League’s Poppy Days.
+Although the American Legion’s Women’s Auxiliary kept the poppy as its memorial flower, by 23 January 1922, it decided not to continue giving support to Guérin’s American and French Children’s League’s Poppy Days and it did not purchase French-made poppies.
 The Veterans of Foreign Wars filled the void the American Legion vacated.
 As a consequence, in May 1922, it was the Veterans of Foreign Wars that became the first veteran organisation to carry out the very first nation-wide Poppy Drive in the United States.

 In October 1922, the American Legion repudiated the daisy and again adopted the poppy.
 For the 1923 US Poppy Days, both the Veterans of Foreign Wars and the American Legion purchased French-made poppies from Guérin.
 For the 1924 US Poppy Days, the Veterans of Foreign Wars had patented its own “Buddy” poppy, made by veterans.
-The American Legion’s veterans could not make enough poppies but its Women’s Auxiliary helped out.
+In 1924, the American Legion’s veterans could not make enough poppies and again French-made poppies were ordered through Anna Guérin.

-Canada was next for Guérin.
+Canada was next for Anna Guérin.
 On 4 July 1921, she spoke about her ‘Inter-Allied Poppy Day’ idea to men of the Canadian Great War Veterans’ Association (G.W.V.A.) in Port Arthur, Ontario (now Thunder Bay).
 On 6 July, the Canadian veterans adopted it.
 The Canadians were the first of the British Empire veterans to do so.
 In 1922, the bulk of poppies were made by Canadian disabled veterans.
 Anna handed the poppy mantle over to Captain James Learmonth Melville, M.C., who was Principal of the Vocational School for Disabled Soldiers.
 In 1923, Lillian Bilsky Freiman’s ‘Vetcraft’ disabled veterans took over the manufacture of Canadian Remembrance Poppies.

 A vintage Canadian Vetcraft Remembrance Poppy.

+A card produced in 2021, that accompanied the Royal Canadian Legion's 'Tribute' poppy commemorating the centenary of the Poppy Day.